chrisdev/wagtail-cookiecutter-foundation/README.rst

 We take  a modular approach so that can pick and choose the functionality you want to include.
 We provide separate modules for:

-    - ``pages`` - Different kinds of pages including, Homepage, Standard Pages,
+    - ``pages`` - Different kinds of pages including, Homepage, Standard Pages, Faqs Page etc.
     - ``blog`` - Blog or site news
     - ``contact`` - Contact Page with included contact form
     - ``events`` - Events